Srinidhi-111/gigshield/README.md

 | Version Control | **GitHub** | Public repo, clean branch structure, transparent development history |

 **Why React (both prototype and production):**
-GigShield's dashboard requires real-time state updates — live trigger status changes, claim progress tracking, live zone monitoring.
+StreetGuard's dashboard requires real-time state updates — live trigger status changes, claim progress tracking, live zone monitoring.
 React's component state model and re-rendering handles this natively.
 In the prototype, React runs via CDN with Babel Standalone for in-browser JSX compilation, making the file fully portable.
 In production, it will be bundled with a standard build pipeline (Vite/CRA).

 **Why FastAPI over Flask (production):**
 FastAPI is async by default, meaning our 30-minute trigger polling loop, API calls to OpenWeatherMap, and claim processing pipeline can all run concurrently without blocking.
 It also auto-generates interactive Swagger documentation, making our API transparent, testable, and judge-readable.
 Flask is synchronous by default and would require additional libraries to achieve the same.